Yom Kippur (Yizkor)

 The Holy of Holies is the most holy of all places on earth.
 It is the closest to heaven as one can get.
 Literally one, because only the Kohen Gadol, the High Priest, can enter this sanctuary and only one time a year which is on Yom HaKipurim.
 The time in this sanctuary has always been spent by our High Priests while dressed like the other priests.
 It shows to all Israel that this holiest place can only allow for one High Priest: our Messiah.

 Things are not that easily done in life as said above.
 Reality shows all the predicaments Israel has been in.
 Our prophets Amos and Ezekiel talk about it in this week’s parasha.
-We depend on the grace and forgiveness of Hashem completely.
-Through Amos we receive the promise that Hashem will raise up the tabernacle of David that is fallen (Amos 9:11).
-Not only does Hashem do this by rebuilding Israel for 61 years already.
+We depend on the grace and forgiveness of Adonai completely.
+Through Amos we receive the promise that Adonai will raise up the tabernacle of David that is fallen (Amos 9:11).
+Not only does Adonai do this by rebuilding Israel for 61 years already.
 But He restores our personal lives as well, if we let Him.

 Gmar chatimah tovah,